Stapan17/SAMSUNG-360tools-Helper/README.md

 3. Convert the above ERP image in YUV format to JPG format.
 This image should be the same as the image which was taken as input in Projection: step 1 (top).

+### Before going to setup of this project make sure you have setup the [SAMSUNG 360tools](https://github.com/Samsung/360tools) if not proceed with the link and setup.

 # Setup

-### **Python** is required for this project. if your system doesn't have python install it from [here](https://www.python.org/)
+### **Python** is required for this project. if your system doesn't have python, install it from [here](https://www.python.org/)

-### After Executing make command __bin__ directory had been genrated in the root directory of that project.
+After Executing make command __bin__ directory had been genrated in the root directory of that project.
 In that directory put this 2 things.
 * `images` (Directory)
 * `code.py` (File)

-### then open terminal/power-shell/cmd in the bin directory and run following command to install requirements:
+then open terminal/power-shell/cmd in the bin directory and run following command to install requirements:

 * Windows